 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

+The average amount of financial aid received by a full-time first year student with demonstrated need at University of Southern Mississippi was $11,996 in 2022.
 By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Southern Mississippi seem more manageable.

 |Estimated Net Cost for Full-Time Students|